How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 They are available on Facebook, Instagram, Messenger, and the Meta Audience Network.

-Catalog ads are most useful if you have multiple products or strong visual content.
+Catalog ads are most useful if you have multiple products or a lot of visual content.

 They are ideal for eCommerce brands, DTC stores, hotels, travel, real estate, or automotive businesses.